omarhimada/pype/README.md

 # Pype
-Pype is a generic API utility which aims to expedite implementation with third-parties.
+Pype is a generic API utility which aims to expedite integration with third-parties.
 Includes ILogger support

 ***Breaking changes:*** *version 1.1.5 includes a refactoring of the generics implementation.*